 “Getting the required language and approvals on a QDRO takes time, and it can be costly,” Stirrat says.
 “So be sure to spell out how that cost will be divvied up ahead of time.”

 Social Security is another consideration.
 If you’ve been married for 10 years or more, you’re entitled to 50% of your spouse’s benefits or 100% of your own, whichever is greater.
-Says Stirrat, “If the marriage has lasted for nine-and-a-half years, it may be worth sticking things out for the additional six months.”
-Note that claiming Social Security on your spouse’s work record has no effect on his or her benefits.
+Says Stirrat, “If the marriage has lasted for 9 1/2 years, it may be worth sticking things out for the additional 6 months.”
+Note that claiming Social Security on your spouse’s work record has no effect on your spouse’s benefits.